 Building on from KS2 or KS3

-In Year 7, all students study Spanish giving the opportunity to either build upon their prior learning from KS2 or embark upon what may be an entirely new linguistic journey.
+In Year 7, all students study Spanish or French giving the opportunity to either build upon their prior learning from KS2 or embark upon what may be an entirely new linguistic journey.
 Students will have different experiences of languages and parents are able to indicate their language preferences when students join DSTC, and we try our best to accommodate to the language of your choice.
 Students will continue with the language that they start in Year 7 throughout KS3 and up to GCSE if they choose to do so.

 On the curriculum journey from KS3 (Year 7, 8 and 9) to KS4 (Year 10 to 11) students develop their linguistic competencies in each of the four skill areas; speaking, listening, reading and writing.
 In Year 7 topics include sports and hobbies, places in town, school and food, whilst learning how to become more confident with the language, adapting and developing the language with use of opinions, connectives, time phrases, and the use of different tenses.